Radschlepper Ost: History

 Final development and production took place in the Škoda automobile plant in Mladá Boleslav, in what was then the Protectorate of Bohemia and Moravia.
-The RSO went through its first trials in 1942, but results were disappointing; high weight and narrow wheels caused high ground pressure, causing the tractor to get stuck easily even on relatively solid surface.
+The RSO went through its first trials in 1942, but results were disappointing; high weight and narrow wheels caused high ground pressure, causing the tractor to get stuck easily even on a relatively solid surface.
 On icy surfaces, the vehicle was almost impossible to steer.
 Fuel consumption was also unfavourably high.
 Production still went ahead despite these problems, with around 200 tractors produced during 1942–1944.
-Because of their faults, they were never deployed on the Eastern Front; instead they served in Normandy and the Netherlands.
+Because of their faults, they were never deployed on the Eastern Front; instead, they served in Normandy and the Netherlands.
 Some of them supposedly participated in the Battle of the Bulge.

 No vehicles are known to have survived to the present day.